Praqma/automated-branch-pipelines/README.md

 * a continuous delivery and build pipeline described as code that can be provisioned

 ## Design
 Currently our design idea focuses on reusability across different build systems and SCMs so they are abstracted by a service.
 This will help getting a larger userbase and share development effort in the future.
-It also make the solution more tool agnostic.
+It also makes the solution more tool agnostic.

 * __Repository trigger__: Triggers for the repositories supported that can invoke the branch pipeline service with the needed information.

 * __Branch pipeline service__: A generic service running that the triggers will invoke.
 The service will create, delete and maintain the temporary build pipeline (a dockerized service accepting JSON could be a choice).
-This service abstracts the differences between SCMs and build systems, and they way the build flow is described.
-It offers a generic interface to the trigger, and understand the different build systems using SCM enabler and build systems enablers.
+This service abstracts the differences between SCMs and build systems, and the way the build flow is described.
+It offers a generic interface to the trigger, and understands the different build systems using SCM enabler and build systems enablers.

 * __Branch pipeline configuration file__: A general purpose configuration file, human readable and easy to merge (YML could be a one such choice).
 This is not the build pipeline and workflow description used, e.g Jenkins Job DSL.